Babinci/pomodoro-timerflow/memory-bank/progress.md

 what will be needed:
 - timers test

+- description field with more options for text formatting like tabs and pogrubiona czcionka
 - websockets server and client usage optimization
 - problems with pause time- after long work i can see short break and cant change to long
 - mess with timer